Why Vitamin D3 Always Beats D2 For Acne

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-Vitamin D lowers insulin levels, constrains the immune system, may increase glutathione output, and from my experience, leads to a glowing skin tone with no apparent mechanism to explain why…
+There’s no doubt that vitamin D is one of the greatest supplements an acne-clearing enthusiast could take.
+Vitamin D lowers insulin levels (good for oily skin), controls pro-inflammatory immune system chemicals, and from my experience, leads to a glowing skin tone with no apparent mechanism to explain why.

+Over the past 20 years, vitamin D’s benefits have finally left the pages of technical scientific journals and entered the minds of the public at large.
 Big corporations are now adding vitamin D to their cereals and milk, possibly to get more caring reputations, possibly because the government is forcing them to, or possibly because they really do care about our health.

 D2 is poorly converted and absorbed

-Vitamin D3 beats D2 for acne.If you don’t have time to read the full article then heed this message right now.
-Vitamin D2 is a far weaker supplement for acne than D3 and you’ll be wasting your money if you take it.
+If you don’t have time to read the full article, then heed this message right now.
+Vitamin D2 is a far weaker supplement for acne than D3, and you’ll be wasting your money if you take it.

 Read Annihilate Your Acne – get the greatest diet ever for clear and radiant skin

 It’s the same for heart disease and brain health.
-D2 is consistently less powerful; in one study D3 decreased death rates by 6% in elderly women, while D2 increased them by 2%.
+D2 is consistently less powerful; in one study, D3 decreased death rates by 6% in elderly women, while D2 increased them by 2%.

 Basically, there’s no evidence that vitamin D2 even helps acne, so avoid it at all costs!